Libor Michálek

-Libor Michálek (born 1968) is a Czech economist, politician, and whistleblower.
-He led successful corruption cases against the Czech National Property Fund and the Environment Ministry as former employees of both.
-He was the first Pirate Party candidate to be elected to office in a national legislature.
-His senatorial term was 2012–2018.
+Libor Michálek (born 14 December 1968) is a Czech economist, politician, and whistleblower.
+He led successful corruption cases against the Czech National Property Fund and the Czech Ministry of the Environment, as a former employee of both, and was a member of the Czech Senate for Prague 2 from 2012–2018, representing the Pirate Party.

 Early life and career

-Libor Michálek was born in Náchod in 1968.
+Libor Michálek was born in Náchod on 14 December 1968.
 He graduated from high school in Přerov in 1987, and from Palacký University of Olomouc in 1992.
-He later studied in Masaryk University's management program, and received his MPA from Nottingham Trent University's executive program in 2010.
+He later studied in Masaryk University's management program, and received his Master of Public Administration (MPA) from Nottingham Trent University's executive program in 2010.

 After college, he worked as a UNIX programmer, business school teacher, and portfolio manager at an investment company.
 Michálek was a broker at the National Property Fund from 1994 to 1996, when he was fired after exposing a tunneling embezzlement scheme.
 The resulting court case found that he was improperly dismissed.
 He was later involved in compensating victims of financial crime.
 Michálek served as a capital market supervisor at the Czech Ministry of Finance from 1997 to 1998, a director at the Czech Securities Commission from 1998 to 2006, a director at the Czech National Bank from 2006 to 2007, a senior consultant at the World Bank in 2007, and the chief financial market inspector at the Czech National Bank from 2008 to 2010.